Minor’s Counsel in Roseville

 In any type of divorce or family law case, a child’s best interests should be the highest priority.
 Too often, children are overlooked as parents and other adults in the family argue and dispute with each other.
 In these situations, California allows the child to have legal representation from a private attorney known as minor’s counsel.

 Minor’s counsel may be appointed in cases involving:

-To learn more about minor’s counsel and how you can request an attorney for a minor child, call (916) 512-8944.
+To learn more about minor’s counsel and how you can request an attorney for a minor child, contact (916) 512-8944.

 The Role of Minor Counsel in Family Law Cases

 When a minor is appointed an attorney, that attorney only represents the child, not the parents or other adults involved in the case.
 If there are multiple children involved, separate counsel may be appointed for each child.

 Minor’s counsel should serve as a fact-finder and act in the child’s best interests, keeping their health, safety, and welfare in mind.
 Minor’s counsel is usually granted access to the child’s records and may conduct interviews with the child, their parents, therapists, doctors, educators, and other professionals.